cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/2/11_-_Dynamic_Settings.md

 $ cobbler setting edit --name=option --value=value
 {% endhighlight %}

-As with other cobbler primatives, settings that are array-based should be space-separated while hashes should be a space-separated list of key=value pairs.
+As with other cobbler primitives, settings that are array-based should be space-separated while hashes should be a space-separated list of key=value pairs.

 ### cobbler setting report